 The event is set up and run by our team of STEM professionals to give you the time to focus on your students.
 It is an unbeatable opportunity to switch your students on to the subject you love.

 Students win prizes for themselves and their school

 The winners of each event win prizes for themselves and a trophy for their school.
-The top three teams from across the UK get an all expenses paid trip to the National Final in June 2013 to compete for a cash prize of up to £1,000 for their school.
+The top three teams from across the UK get an all expenses paid trip to the National Final in June each year to compete for a cash prize of up to £1,000 for their school.

-Each Faraday Challenge Day host school provides a school hall, gym or large classroom for the day, and six teams of six students aged 12-13 to take part (36 students in total).
+Each Faraday Challenge Day host school provides a school hall, gym or large classroom for the day, and six teams of six students in Year 7 (aged 11-12) to take part (36 students in total).

 Host schools can either: